aidanastridge/wideloop/README.md

 To make public time series data in a **"long"**[^1] format **"tidy"**[^2] pivot to **"wide"**[^3] and then create a for-loop for each level!
 Commonly found in [Statistics Canada data.](https://www150.statcan.gc.ca/n1/en/type/data)
 [Example](https://github.com/aidanastridge/wideloop/blob/main/wideloop/wideloop_example.ipynb)
-Unfortunatly, it does not work in every case; I'm trying to fix this!
+Unfortunately, it does not work in every case; I'm trying to fix this!

 ## 📦 Packages